 There is an internet address under the QR code (e.g. mtkb.ch/fppnktyw).
 The test can be registered at this address.
 Please note: A test can only be registered once.

 In case of a negative test result, a link will be sent to download the COVID certificate.
-The certificate is valid for 72 hours from the time the sample is taken (scan of the QR code on the tube).

 People who have tested positive for COVID-19 within the last three months cannot take a PCR test, as this would nullify the test result.